helios-ag/FMBbCodeBundle/README.md

           whitelist: [ b, quote ]
 ```

 After enabling "quote" filter, you can do such things:

 ``` jinja
       {{'[quote="helios"]My quote[/quote]'|bbcode_filter('my_default_filter')}}
 ```

-Also you can define multiple filter sets to under filter_sets parameter like this:
+Also you can define multiple filter sets under filter_sets parameter like this:

 ``` yaml
     fm_bbcode: